linn/react-components-library/README.md

 # React Component Library

-React components to be reused across projects presented in a storybook dev environment.
+React and Redux code to be reused across projects presented in a storybook dev environment.

 ## Usage